icyguy64/Data-Mining/README.md

 # Data-Mining

-One of my personal projects to build up my skills on data science and machine learning
+One of my own projects to build up my skills on data science and machine learning.
+It's not complete yet.
+I'll work on doing a table join next.

 1. Data Mining